PapirusDevelopmentTeam/papirus-icon-theme/tools/work/README.md

     # ./Papirus-Light/panel/transmission-tray-icon@24x24.svg
     ```

+- #### Make symlinks to an existing icon

+    It is a real example of the issue #354

+    Make sure that icons exist:

+    ```
+    find ../../Papirus -iname '*ardour*' -print
+    # ./Papirus/16x16/apps/ardour.svg
+    # ./Papirus/22x22/apps/ardour.svg
+    # ./Papirus/24x24/apps/ardour.svg
+    # ./Papirus/32x32/apps/ardour.svg
+    # ./Papirus/48x48/apps/ardour.svg
+    # ./Papirus/64x64/apps/ardour.svg
+    ```

+    Okay, it is true, now you have the filename of the existing icon, it's `ardour.svg`, and the icon name from the issue, it's `ardour5`.
+Make symlinks with the command:

+    ```
+    # Usage: ./new-symlink.sh context <symlink name> <icon filename>

+    ./new-symlink.sh apps ardour5 ardour.svg
+    ```

+    **NOTE:** Symlinks will look like broken but is ok.

+    If your symlinks are in apps, emblems or mimetypes you can continue from step *6.3*, else continue from step *3*.

 **IMPORTANT:** Please don't remove suffixes from the filename as it's needed for other scripts.
 Filename extension must be in lowercase.

 ### 2. Papirus

-1. Open the created/copied file on Inkscape.
+1. Open the created/copied file in Inkscape.
 2. Delete any objects you do not need.
 3. Draw new objects.
-4. Save file with same filename.
+4. Save the file with the same filename.
 5. Repeat it for other sizes.

 ### 3. Papirus Dark

 1. Run script `tools/work/convert-to-dark.sh`.
-It copies needed icons from `work/Papirus` to `work/Papirus-Dark` and changes its colors.
+It copies needed icons from `work/Papirus` to `work/Papirus-Dark` and changes the color scheme.

     **IMPORTANT:** You should draw icons for Papirus first.